 Position trading involves holding onto a currency pair for a long stretch—from weeks to even years.
 Position traders lean on fundamental analysis, such as overall economic trends, interest rates, and political scenes.
 They’re less rattled by short-term ups and downs and focus instead on where their trades might go in the long run.

 For position traders, historical data might mean looking at long-term shifts in interest rates or economic growth.
-For example, a trader might examine how the USD/JPY pair has performed during periods when the U.S. Federal Reserve and the Bank of Japan had very different monetary policies.
+For example, a trader might examine how the USD/JPY pair has performed when the U.S. Federal Reserve and the Bank of Japan had very different monetary policies.

 The Carry Trade Strategy